 Subscribe to the SunPy Mailing List.

 Join us on github and add a feature request or bug report to our issue list.

-Chat with fellow SunPy users or developers on our riot channel.
+Chat with fellow SunPy users or developers on our matrix channel.

 Join us at one of our weekly meetings.
 Check out our calendar to find the next one.